processing/p5.js/developer_docs/README.md

 ## Code Syntax

 p5.js requires clean and stylistically consistent code syntax, which it enforces with [Prettier](https://prettier.io/) and [ESlint](https://eslint.org/).
-The rules are checked before you commit, but you can also install an [ESlint plugin](https://eslint.org/docs/user-guide/integrations#editors) for your code editor to highlight errors as soon as they appear. which will highlight problems immediately as you write your code.
+The rules are checked before you commit, but you can also install an [ESlint plugin](https://eslint.org/docs/user-guide/integrations#editors) for your code editor to highlight errors as soon as you type them, which will probably help you along as you are coding and saves you the hassle of a failed Git commit.

 To detect errors, run the following command in your terminal (do not type the `$` prompt):